B movie: Transition in the 1950s

 In 1948, a Supreme Court ruling in a federal antitrust suit against the majors outlawed block booking and led to the Big Five divesting their theater chains.
 With audiences draining away to television and studios scaling back production schedules, the classic double feature vanished from many American theaters during the 1950s.
 The major studios promoted the benefits of recycling, offering former headlining movies as second features in the place of traditional B films.
 With television airing many classic Westerns as well as producing its own original Western series, the cinematic market for B oaters in particular was drying up.
 After barely inching forward in the 1930s, the average U.S. feature production cost had essentially doubled over the 1940s, reaching $1 million by the turn of the decade—a 93% rise after adjusting for inflation.

 The first prominent victim of the changing market was Eagle-Lion, which released its last films in 1951.
 By 1953, the old Monogram brand had disappeared, the company having adopted the identity of its higher-end subsidiary, Allied Artists.
 The following year, Allied released Hollywood's last B series Westerns.
 Non-series B Westerns continued to appear for a few more years, but Republic Pictures, long associated with cheap sagebrush sagas, was out of the filmmaking business by decade's end.
 In other genres, Universal kept its Ma and Pa Kettle series going through 1957, while Allied Artists stuck with the Bowery Boys until 1958.
 RKO, weakened by years of mismanagement, exited the movie industry in 1957.

 Hollywood's A product was getting longer, the top ten box-office releases of 1940 had averaged 112.5 minutes; the average length of 1955's top ten was 123.4.
 In their modest way, the Bs were following suit.
 The age of the hour-long feature film was past; 70 minutes was now roughly the minimum.
 While the Golden Age-style second feature was dying, B movie was still used to refer to any low-budget genre film featuring relatively unheralded performers (sometimes referred to as B actors).
 The term retained its earlier suggestion that such movies relied on formulaic plots, "stock" character types, and simplistic action or unsophisticated comedy.
 At the same time, the realm of the B movie was becoming increasingly fertile territory for experimentation, both serious and outlandish.

 Ida Lupino, a leading actress, established herself as Hollywood's sole female director of the era.
-In short, low-budget pictures made for her production company, The Filmakers, Lupino explored taboo subjects such as rape in 1950's Outrage and 1953's self-explanatory The Bigamist.
+In short, low-budget pictures made for her production company, The filmmakers, Lupino explored taboo subjects such as rape in 1950's Outrage and 1953's self-explanatory The Bigamist.
 Her best known directorial effort, The Hitch-Hiker, a 1953 RKO release, is the only film noir from the genre's classic period directed by a woman.
 That year, RKO released Split Second, which concludes in a nuclear test range, and is perhaps the first "atomic noir".